pandavan/Zad-dl/README.md

 #Downloading files

-* Copy a audio,vidoe html link from a hosting website (ex: youtube,vimeo,daily motion etc)
+* Copy a audio,video html link from a hosting website (ex: youtube,vimeo,daily motion etc)

 * Click the *Zad-dl* icon in launcher